CesiumGS/cesium/Documentation/Contributors/BuildGuide/README.md

 Here's the full set of scripts and what they do.

 - **Build scripts** -- build and package the source code and documentation
-  - `build` - A fast, developer-oriented build that prepares the source tree for use as standard [Asynchronous Module Definition (AMD)](https://github.com/amdjs/amdjs-api/wiki/AMD) modules, suitable for running tests and most examples (some Sandcastle examples require running `combine`).
+  - `build` - A fast, developer-oriented build that pre-processes ESM modules, suitable for running tests and most examples.
 Run this when a GLSL shader is changed since the .glsl file is converted to a .js file with a string for the GLSL source.
-This runs automatically when saving files in Eclipse.
-  - `build-watch` - A never-ending task that watches your file system for changes to Cesium and runs `build` on the source code as needed.
-  - `combine` - Runs `build`, plus the [the RequireJS optimizer](http://requirejs.org/docs/optimization.html) to combine Cesium and [the Almond AMD loader](http://requirejs.org/docs/faq-optimization.html#wrap) to produce all-in-one files in the `Build/Cesium` directory that exposes the entire Cesium API attached to a single global `Cesium` object.
-This version is useful if you don't want to use the modules directly with a standard AMD loader.
-  - `minify` - Runs `combine`, plus [minifies](<http://en.wikipedia.org/wiki/Minification_(programming)>) Cesium.js.
+The output will default to `Build/CesiumUnminified`.
+    - `--minify` - [Minifies](<http://en.wikipedia.org/wiki/Minification_(programming)>) the output for optimized loading.
+Specifying this option will output to `Build/Cesium`.
-  - `combineRelease` - Runs `combine`, plus uses the optimizer to remove debugging code that validates function input and throws DeveloperErrors.
+    - `--removePragmas` - Optimizes the output by removing debugging code that validates function input and throws `DeveloperError`s.
 The removed sections are marked with `//>>includeStart('debug', pragmas.debug);` blocks in the code.
-  - `minifyRelease` - Runs `minify`, and removes debugging code.
-  - `requirejs` - Used internally by the build system and can not be called directly.
+    - `--node` - Bundles an `index.cjs` module targeted for use in NodeJS
+  - `build-watch` - A never-ending task that watches your file system for changes to Cesium and builds the source code as needed.
+All `build` options are also available for this task.
-  - `buildApps` - Builds the example applications (such as Cesium Viewer) to produce self-contained, minified, deployable versions in the `Build` directory.
-This script requires a release build of Cesium, run the `release` script to build one if needed.
+  - `build-apps` - Builds the example applications (such as Cesium Viewer) to produce self-contained, minified, deployable versions in the `Build` directory.
-  - `generateDocumentation` - Generates HTML documentation in `Build/Documentation` using [JSDoc 3](https://github.com/jsdoc3/jsdoc).
+  - `build-doc` - Generates HTML documentation in `Build/Documentation` using [JSDoc 3](https://github.com/jsdoc3/jsdoc).
 More [details here](https://github.com/rahwang/cesium/tree/main/Documentation/Contributors/DocumentationGuide).
+  - `build-ts` - Generates a TypeScript definitions file for the Cesium library
+  - `build-third-party` - Generates `ThirdParty.json`, a file which lists the latest licensing information of installed third party modules
   - `release` - A full release build that creates a shippable product, including generating documentation.
-  - `makeZipFile` - Builds a zip file containing all release files.
-This includes the source tree (suitable for use from an AMD-aware application), plus the combined and minified Cesium.js files, the generated documentation, the test suite, and the example applications (in both built and source form).
+  - `make-zip` - Builds a zip file containing all release files.
+This includes the source ESM modules, bundled ESM and IIFE format `Cesium.js`, plus the bundled minified versions of ESM and IIFE, the generated documentation, the test suite, and the example applications (in both built and source form).
 - **Utility scripts** -- code coverage, static code analysis, and other utilities
-  - `coverage` - Runs coverage and opens the default browser with the results.
-  - `eslint` - Runs [ESLint](http://eslint.org/), a static code analysis tool, on the entire source tree.
-  - `eslint-watch` - A never-ending task that watches your file system for changes to Cesium and runs ESLint on any changed source files.
-  - `clean` - Removes all generated build artifacts.
+  - `clean` - Removes all generated build artifacts
   - `cloc` - Runs [CLOC](https://github.com/AlDanial/cloc) to count the lines of code on the Source and Specs directories.
 This requires [Perl](http://www.perl.org/) to execute.
+  - `coverage` - Runs coverage and opens the default browser with the results
+  - `eslint` - Runs [ESLint](http://eslint.org/), a static code analysis tool, on the entire source tree
+  - `eslint-watch` - A never-ending task that watches your file system for changes to Cesium and runs ESLint on any changed source files
+  - `prettier` - Formats the code base using [Prettier](https://prettier.io/)
+  - `prettier-check` - Verifies prettier formatting, but does not write the output
 - **Testing scripts** -- build and run the unit tests
   - `test` - Runs all tests with [Karma](http://karma-runner.github.io/0.13/index.html) using the default browser specified in the Karma config file.
-  - `test-all` - Runs all tests with Karma using all browsers installed on the current system.
+  - `test-all` - Runs all tests with Karma using all browsers installed on the current system
-  - `test-non-webgl` - Runs only non-WebGL tests.
+  - `test-non-webgl` - Runs only non-WebGL tests
-  - `test-webgl` - Runs only WebGL tests.
+  - `test-webgl` - Runs only WebGL tests
-  - `test-webgl-stub` - Runs all tests using the WebGL stub, which WebGL calls a noop and ignores related test expectations.
+  - `test-webgl-stub` - Runs all tests using the WebGL stub, which WebGL calls a noop and ignores related test expectations
-  - `test-webgl-validation` - Runs all tests with Karma and enables low-level WebGL validation.
+  - `test-webgl-validation` - Runs all tests with Karma and enables low-level WebGL validation
-  - `test-release` - Runs all tests on the minified release version of built Cesium.
+  - `test-release` - Runs all tests on the minified release version of built Cesium
 - **Deployment scripts**
   - `deploy-s3` - Deploys the built CesiumJS files, the npm package, and the zip file to Amazon S3.
-This requires having credentials set up for the S3 bucket to which you are deploying.
+This requires having credentials set up for the S3 bucket to which you are deploying
-  - `deploy-status` - Set the deployment statuses in GitHub, for use with Travis.
+  - `deploy-status` - Sets the deployment statuses in GitHub, for use with Travis
-  - `deploy-set-version` - Sets the version of `package.json`, for use with Travis.
+  - `deploy-set-version` - Sets the version of `package.json`, for use with Travis

 ## Travis and Continuous Integration

 Cesium uses [Travis](https://travis-ci.com/) for continuous integration.
 The Travis configuration and all the steps of the build process are defined in `travis.yml`.
-The blog post [Cesium Continuous Integration](http://cesium.com/blog/2016/04/07/Cesium-Continuous-Integration/) contains an in-depth explaination of the travis build process.
+The blog post [Cesium Continuous Integration](http://cesium.com/blog/2016/04/07/Cesium-Continuous-Integration/) contains an in-depth explanation of the travis build process.

 Travis triggers a build whenever someone opens a pull request or pushes code to the Cesium repository.
 After the build has completed, at the bottom on the pull request, the status of the build is shown and you can access the build by clicking the "Details" link.